Superoscillating Quantum Control Induced By Sequential Selections: Weak-to-strong quantum measurement, weak value, and expectation value

-which its weak value and expectation value are $\frac{\sqrt{1-p}}{\sqrt{p}}$ and $2\sqrt{-(-1+p)p}$, that the latter one agrees with the measurement readout in the strong-coupling limit.
+which gives a weak value $\sigma_{xw}=\sqrt{1-p}/\sqrt{p}$ and an expectation value $2\sqrt{-(-1+p)p}$, now in agreement with the strong measurement readout.
 We show the weak-to-strong transition under both settings in Fig.~\ref{fig:w2s}.
+This demonstrates how weak and strong measurement regimes generally yield different outcomes, and why SQC within the weak measurement regime is essential for reliable and controllable evolution.

+Next, we analyze the weak-to-strong transition and optimal design of selections.
+Here, we depict the difference between weak measurement and strong measurement, which is described by Eq.~\eqref{eqn:separate} and~\eqref{eqn:cat}.
+Fig.~\ref{fig:regimes}(a) demonstrates the weak measurement in the most well-known way.
+As the main text said, one should have an inaccurate Gaussian apparatus that is spatially wide, which is characterized by its standard deviation.
+In this regime, the criteria for weak measurement $gT\ll x_0$ is satisfied.
+Two sub-wave packets in Eq.~\eqref{eqn:separate} are overlapped, transporting the apparatus slightly with quantum interference.
+Once the coupling strength $gT$ becomes larger, they no longer overlap but separate, showing a strong measurement with $gT>x_0$ in Fig.~\ref{fig:regimes}(b).
+Although the coupling strength is large, one can still realize a weak measurement by having a more inaccurate Gaussian apparatus, as given in Fig.~\ref{fig:regimes}(c).
+The spatially wider sub-wave packets overlap again, showing the transplant-like behaviour with quantum interference again.